AnatoliiD/go-csvparser/README.md

 # go-csvparser
 Golang CSV parser into struct by tags

-Package provides simple and noobie parsing of each csv line into struct Supports only strings because I didn't need others :)
+Package provides simple and noobie parsing of each csv line into struct.

+Supports only strings because I didn't need others :)

+See simple example in _example directory

 *Example:*